Enumeration of interval graphs and $d$-representable complexes: Interval graphs and interval orders: Proof of Theorem 1

 Finally, let $G$ be the interval graph represented by $\mathcal J = (J_1, J_2, \ldots, J_n)$.
 We claim that we can recover $(L, R)$ from $G$.
 In fact, we will recover $(\mathcal A, \mathcal B)$ iteratively.

-For any $i\in[n-1]$, let $G_i$ be the graph obtained by deleting $n$ and all vertices in $\bigcup_{j=1}^{i-1} B_j$ from $G$.
-In particular, $G_1$ is the result of deleting only the vertex $n$.
-Geometrically, $G_i$ is the interval graph obtained by deleting all intervals in $\mathcal J$ which lie strictly to the left of $2i+1$.
+For any $i\in[n-2]$, let $G_i$ be the graph obtained from $G$ by deleting $n-1$, and all vertices in $\bigcup_{j=1}^{i-1} B_j$.
+In particular, $G_1$ is the result of deleting only the vertex $n-1$.
+Geometrically, $G_i$ is the interval graph obtained by deleting all intervals in $\mathcal J$ which lie strictly to the left of $2i+1$, except possibly $J_n$.